 Have a demonstrated expertise in health policy issues and a track record of informing health policy through research, policy analysis, care delivery, or clinical leadership.

 Propose a research project that is relevant to both the U.S. and their home country and is focused on creating policy or system-level change.

 Have the relevant education and work experience to carry out the proposed research and take full advantage of the fellowship experience.

-There is no age limit for Harkness applicants.
-However, the fellowship is designed for midcareer professionals who are at a stage in their career where the fellowship can have a significant impact on career trajectory, and Fellows and can use their experience to influence policy and practice in their home countries over an extended period.
+There is no age requirement or limit for Harkness applicants.
+However, the fellowship is designed for midcareer professionals for whom the program can have a significant impact on career trajectory and enable Senior Fellows (alumni) to influence policy and practice in their home country over an extended period.